Travis Etienne: Professional career

+2021 season

-Etienne officially declared for the 2021 NFL Draft in January 2021.
+Etienne officially declared for the 2021 NFL draft in January 2021.
 He was selected by the Jacksonville Jaguars with the 25th overall selection, which they previously obtained from a trade that sent Jalen Ramsey to the Los Angeles Rams.
 This reunited Etienne with his college quarterback Trevor Lawrence, who was taken by the Jaguars first overall in the same draft.
 On May 15, Jaguars coach Urban Meyer announced that Etienne would spend the Jaguars minicamp as a wide receiver, rather than a running back.
 On July 19, 2021, Etienne signed his four-year rookie contract with the Jaguars, worth $12.9 million.

 During the Jaguars second preseason game against the New Orleans Saints, Etienne suffered a Lisfranc injury and was subsequently ruled out indefinitely.
 It was later revealed that Etienne had suffered a significant tear in the lisfranc zone of his foot, which required surgery, and prematurely ended his 2021 season.
 He was placed on season-ending injured reserve later in the day.

+2022 season

 Etienne made his professional debut in the Jaguars' 2022 season opener against the Washington Commanders and had four carries for 47 rushing yards.

-Etienne recorded his first career touchdown in week 7 against the New York Giants, adding 14 carries for 114 yards and 1 lost fumble in the 23-17 loss.
+Etienne recorded his first career touchdown in Week 7 against the New York Giants, adding 14 carries for 114 yards and 1 lost fumble in the 23–17 loss.
 This marked the first time in his NFL career that he recorded a touchdown and over 100 yards in an NFL game.
 After a trade with the New York Jets involving Jaguars running back James Robinson, Etienne was named the starting running back in Jacksonville.
+In the following game, he recorded 24 carries for 156 rushing yards and one rushing touchdown in the 21–17 loss to the Denver Broncos.
+He had 28 carries for 109 rushing yards and two rushing touchdowns in the next game against the Las Vegas Raiders, a 27–20 victory.
+He had two more games over the 100-yard mark on the season, in Week 15 against the Dallas Cowboys and Week 17 against the Houston Texans.

+Etienne finished the 2022 season with 220 carries for 1,125 rushing yards and five rushing touchdowns to go along with 35 receptions for 316 receiving yards.
+In the Wild Card Round against the Los Angeles Chargers, he had 20 carries for 109 rushing yards in the 31–30 victory.
+On the Jaguars' final drive, Etienne had a 25-yard run on fourth down to set up the game-winning field goal attempt.

+2023 season

+During Week 5 against the Buffalo Bills at Tottenham Hotspur Stadium, Etienne finished with 136 rushing yards and two touchdowns as the Jaguars won 25–20.
+He finished the season with 267 carries for 1,008 rushing yards and 11 touchdowns.